benjamintillett/airports/README.md

 irb> concorde = Plane.new
 irb> heathrow.land(concorde)
 ```
-Check the source code for what thing you can do ("watch out for the weather")
+Check the source code for what you can do with the planes. ("watch out for the weather")